 By contrast, Rebutia minuscula (Lobivia minuscula), is naturally small and globular, bearing bright crimson flowers.

 Once you have become a victim of the succulent-cacti mania, only lack of “head space” will limit your choice of new specimens.

 Cultural difficulties then become a challenge!
-For it is true that even in this easy-to-grow group of plants, there are some which do require rather exacting conditions.
+For it is true that even in this easy-to-grow, easy to care group of plants, there are some which do require rather exacting conditions.

 Indoor Cactus and Succulent MUST